Game Party: Reception

 Game Party received vehemently negative reviews from critics, some of whom listed it as one of the worst games of all time, with a Metacritic score of 25 out of 100.
 IGN said that this game started the wave of "shovelware" on the Wii, criticizing the graphics and the mini-games.

 Many places gave this game a 1 out of 10: Eurogamer criticized the graphics and the fun factor of the game, saying "The Game Party experience is like going to a party where there's nothing to drink but Tesco Value brandy and there are only four other guests and they're all racist and then your ex turns up and gets off with a Danish supermodel."
-AceGamez criticized the controls and said that the game is trying to simulate the fun of games like WarioWare: Smooth Moves, unsuccessfully.

 Sales

 The first Game Party received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

-On February 12, 2009, Midway Games announced the Game Party series had sold over 3 million units.
+On February 12, 2009, Midway announced the Game Party series had sold over 3 million units.